BrightspaceUI/testing/README.md

 });
 ```

-Note that the call to `clickElem` is not `await`-ed, since by the time it resolves the event will likely have already been dispatched.
+Note that the call to `clickElem` is not `await`-ed, since by the time it resolves the event will have already been dispatched.

 An even safer approach would be to wrap that call in a `setTimeout`: